aandreyev/alp-business-logic/ALP_Business_Application_Overview.md

 ### Purpose & Scope

-This document serves as the **master navigation hub** for comprehensive ALP (Australian Legal Portal) business application documentation.
+This document serves as the **master navigation hub** for comprehensive ALP business application documentation.
 The ALP system is a sophisticated legal practice management platform built on .NET Core with Vue.js frontend, PostgreSQL database, and integrated business intelligence via Metabase.

 **Documentation Structure**: Each business module has been separated into focused documentation files for detailed analysis and development.
 This overview provides system-wide context and navigation to specific modules.